Physics for Students in Health Careers

 The most common sequences for Arts and Science or CALS students are (A) or (B).
 The most common sequence for Engineering students is (C).
 Sequence (D) is the Honors version of (C), and is very challenging.

-PHYS 1101-1102 is an algebra based self-paced autotutorial sequence, featuring a unique learning environment where students have the opportunity to seek one-on-one help from experienced teachers, yet have a large degree of control over their schedule (this is similar to BIOG 1105-1106).
+PHYS 1101-1102 is an algebra based self-paced autotutorial sequence, featuring a unique learning environment where students have the opportunity to seek one-on-one help from experienced teachers, yet have a large degree of control over their schedule.
 PHYS 2207-2208 is a calculus based sequence featuring more traditionally structured lectures, recitations and labs.
 Freshmen are not permitted to enroll in PHYS 1101, but are welcome to enroll in PHYS 2207.
 Students often find that the course format (autotutorial vs lecture) is more important than the mathematics level (algebra vs calculus).

 One can “mix and match” courses from the various sequences, but should consult with the instructors ahead of time.